 Sometimes this means that your freight shipment can’t be moved on your schedule since doing so is not possible at that moment.

 2. Transportation Equipment Breakdowns

 Although drivers take care of their trucks to ensure that they’re in the best possible condition when hauling freight, breakdowns do happen.
 Engine issues, tire troubles, brake malfunctions and alternator errors — among other things — arise with these diesel-powered, 25,000-pound, machines.

 Because of this, even if everything else is going smoothly, a truck might break down on its way to haul your freight — leaving you and your transportation provider scrambling for a last-minute solution to this issue.

 Although the best partners will work to find you a solution, your shipment may end up failing due to the simple fact that the semi-truck — the conduit for your freight — breaks.

 As odd as it may seem, sometimes — when not properly planned for — a load may fail because of traffic.
 If you’re a shipper whose freight needs to be picked at a specific time of day, traffic could make this difficult.

-Due to road construction, traffic jams, and motor vehicle accidents, congested highways can sometimes mean that your shipping solutions cannot make it to your facility.
+Due to road construction, traffic jams, and motor vehicle accidents, congested highways can sometimes prevent your transportation solution from making it to your facility.

 These instances, where crowded roads result in your shipment falling through — although frustrating — do happen.
 When congested highways result in your trucking solution falling through, a good transportation provider will work with you to find you a quick fix and get your freight back on track.